Artemis Fowl (soundtrack): Reception

 James Southall of Movie Wave wrote "The highlights of Artemis Fowl are so strong that we can forgive the album for sagging in the middle.
-I’m not sure this is really where Doyle’s naturally at his best – it is telling that most of the highlights are where he pushes the emotional side of thing – but he’s more than capable of handling this type of film.
-His collaboration with Kenneth Branagh has produced such strong scores that I doubt this one will figure that highly on anyone’s lists, but that’s more a reflection of how good most of them are rather than there being much wrong with this one."
+I'm not sure this is really where Doyle's naturally at his best – it is telling that most of the highlights are where he pushes the emotional side of thing – but he's more than capable of handling this type of film.
+His collaboration with Kenneth Branagh has produced such strong scores that I doubt this one will figure that highly on anyone's lists, but that's more a reflection of how good most of them are rather than there being much wrong with this one."
 Filmtracks.com wrote "Artemis Fowl is a likeable score with few obnoxious moments.
 The immensity of its fantasy portions and the intimacy of the lyrical passages offer countless highlights for the Doyle enthusiast.
 In fact, there's more to like with each listen.
 But the whole mass of disparate styles and themes simply doesn't work as a cohesive presentation.
 Doyle sometimes has a habit of writing a few substantial and memorable highlights in otherwise pleasantly average scores, and Artemis Fowl plays like a version of that habit on steroids, the highlights aplenty and well worth your time but the score still suffering from an identity problem in sum.
 Despite Disney's hope that this concept would span a franchise of films, Doyle provided absolutely nothing memorable for a general audience to recall in future films.
 One could argue that the production hell that occupied this movie for a long time is partly responsible for the "score to the moment" approach from Doyle, and that's fair."

-Donagh Broderick of The Heights wrote "Artemis Fowl’s soundtrack also helps elevate the film.
-Patrick Doyle’s spectacular score reworks traditional Irish music with modern panache."
-Though criticising the film, Emmet Asher-Perrin of Tor.com said "the score keeps trying to convince you that the events you’re witnessing are something truly epic".
-The Cinema Spot's criticised Doyle's music as "distracting" and said "the music doesn’t match the tone very well".
+Donagh Broderick of The Heights wrote "Artemis Fowls soundtrack also helps elevate the film.
+Patrick Doyle's spectacular score reworks traditional Irish music with modern panache."
+Though criticising the film, Emmet Asher-Perrin of Tor.com said "the score keeps trying to convince you that the events you're witnessing are something truly epic".
+The Cinema Spot's criticised Doyle's music as "distracting" and said "the music doesn't match the tone very well".